sansculotte/pd-zmq/README.md

 ØMQ external for puredata
 =========================

-ZeroMQ is a barebone message Queue system with variable architecture, see: http://zeromq.org
+ZeroMQ is a barebone, ultra-efficient message Queue system with a flexible architecture, see: http://zeromq.org
 Puredata is a visual multimedia programming environment, see: http://puredata.info

 version 0.0.3
-at the moment functionality is basic, but the thing usable.
+at the moment functionality is basic, but the thing is generally usable.

 send and receive are using the FUDI protocol, which makes it great for connecting PD patches, but slightly akward for use with external nodes.